1st Trimester

 The most obvious sign, occurring at the end of week 4

 Maintain a balanced diet rich in fruits, vegetables, whole grains, and lean proteins.
-Stay hydrated and avoid alcohol, smoking/vaping, and excessive caffeine (one cup of light filter coffee a day is still ok).
+Stay hydrated and avoid alcohol, smoking, and excessive caffeine.
+One cup of light filter coffee a day is considered acceptable.

 Review any medications with your GP or pharmacist.
-Some medications may need to be adjusted, changed or or stopped for pregnancy safety.
+Some medications may need to be adjusted, changed, or stopped for pregnancy safety.

-Continue your usual exercise or introduce a mild exercise routine.
+Continue your usual exercise or introduce a gentle routine.
 Walking, swimming, and antenatal yoga are excellent choices that can be maintained throughout pregnancy.

 • Heavy bleeding (more than a normal period)